Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Related Work

 \subsection{RL Attacks by Adversarial Policy}

 Distinct from observation-based attacks, adversarial policy attacks do not necessitate access to victim observations or parameters (black-box).
 Rather, they introduce an adversarial agent whose actions are designed to deceive victim agents, causing them to take counterintuitive actions and ultimately fail to achieve their goals.
 In this paper, the terms ``policy-based attack" and ``adversarial policy" are used interchangeably.
 Gleave et al. \cite{gleave2019iclr2020advpolicy} were the first to introduce adversarial policy in two-agent zero-sum games.
+This approach was latter applied to multi-agent consensus game, where agents have similar, but non-identical objectives \cite{figura2021consensusacc}.
 Subsequent research has enhanced adversarial policy by exploiting victim agent vulnerabilities.
 Wu et al. \cite{wu2021usenix} induced larger deviations in victim actions by perturbing the most sensitive feature in victim observations, identified through a saliency-based approach.
 However, larger deviations in victim actions do not necessarily correspond to strategically worse policies.
 Guo et al. \cite{guo2021icml2021} extended adversarial policies to general-sum games by simultaneously maximizing the adversary's reward and minimizing the victim's rewards.
-Yet, none of these studies have considered attacks in c-MARL settings.
+Yet, none of these studies have considered adversarial policies in c-MARL settings.
+To better evaluate the performance of our attack in multi-agent adversarial policy scenario, we adapt some observation-based attack in MARL \cite{zan2023obsbased} as baselines.